ON THIS PAGE:

 - Philosophy (Further Study): MA Globalisation and Multinational Corporations, Masters in Law

-- Politics (Jobs):Accounts Executive, Compliance Officer, Economic Policy Adviser, Student Officer
+- Politics (Jobs):Accounts Executive, Compliance Officer, Economic Policy Adviser, Student Officer, Financial Analyst, Researcher to an MSP, Economics and Policy Consultant, Purchasing and Marketing Manager

 - Politics (Further Study): MA Legislative Studies and Practice, PhD Anthropology, MA Violence, Terrorism and Security, MA International relations, PhD International Relations, MA Conflict Transformation & Social Justice, PGCE Politics, MSc Software Development